open-contracting/standard/standard/docs/en/implementation/hosting.md

 [Data on the Web Best Practices](https://www.w3.org/TR/dwbp/#MultipleFormats) suggests that "Data should be available in multiple data formats" in order to increases the number of different users, tools and applications that can process the data.

-Which formats are most important will depend on the priority use cases for each OCDS implementation, but you can consider:
+Which formats are most important will depend on the priority use cases for each OCDS implementation, but you are encouraged to consider:

 * **Bulk downloads** - packaging together multiple releases or multiple records in one or more files for users to download and import into local tools.
 * **Individual release and record downloads** - providing a URI at which each release or record can be obtained.
 This is crucial for 4 ☆ data publication.